Why These Are the 25 Best Sales Books You'll Ever Need

 10. New Sales.
 Simplified by Mike Weinberg

-Core Idea: Success in sales comes from a simple, focused formula: a compelling story, a target list of prospects, and a disciplined plan to execute.
+Core Idea: Success in sales stems from a straightforward, focused formula: a compelling story, a targeted list of prospects, and a disciplined plan to execute.

 Why It's Not Rubbish: Weinberg cuts through all the modern noise about “social selling” and complex tech stacks.
 He delivers a brutally honest and practical guide to finding and winning new business.
 It’s a fantastic starting point for any business owner who feels overwhelmed and doesn't know where to begin.